daniel-hurley/docusaurus/README.md

 # Docusaurus

 ## Goal
 An attempt to consolidate the large swath of Information Technology (IT) learning, and share the disparate parts of IT, into a single repository.

-## Docusaurus Guidelines
+## Docusaurus Principles

-- Pruning duplicate information where necessary, and provide references to elsewhere in the tree structure.
-- Featuring open source technology.
-That of proprietary technology is to be only referenced or for provided context.
+- Consistent structure
+- Contigious documentation
+- Expansive narrative
+- Informational leverage
+- Clean workspace
+- Completion
+- Usefulness
+- Open Source
+- Community Driven
+- Learning centric

-## What this repo is not
+## What the repo is not

 - An authorative source for configuration or architecture design
 - An engineers playground for taking notes